appbaseio/reactive-manual/docs/v1/search-components/ResultCard.md

 - **className** `String`
     CSS class to be injected on the component container.
 - **style** `Object`
-    CSS Styles to be applied to the **ResultList** component.
+    CSS Styles to be applied to the **ResultCard** component.
 - **onData** `Function` [optional]
     a callback function where user can define how to render the view based on the data changes.
-In `ResultList`'s case, the expected return format is an object with `image`, `image_size`, `title`, `url` and `desc` keys.
+In `ResultCard`'s case, the expected return format is an object with `image`, `title`, `url` and `desc` keys.
 - **react** `Object`
-    specify dependent components to reactively update **ResultList's** data view.
+    specify dependent components to reactively update **ResultCard's** data view.
     - **key** `String`
         one of `and`, `or`, `not` defines the combining clause.
         - **and** clause implies that the results will be filtered by matches from **all** of the associated component states.